- Chart

 Market Environment Factors

-Key factors affecting EVMM include global demand for electric vehicles, supply chain dynamics of critical metals, geopolitical events impacting commodity production, technological advancements in battery technology, and overall macroeconomic conditions influencing commodity prices.
-The growth in EV adoption is a primary driver.
+The performance of EVMM is significantly influenced by global demand for electric vehicles, supply chain disruptions for critical metals, geopolitical events impacting commodity production, government policies promoting EVs, and technological advancements in battery technology.
+Growing EV adoption rates are a key driver for this ETF.

 Growth Trajectory